-This personal project of mine began in 2005 and compiles both sides of my family spanning over a thousand years of ancestors.
+This personal project began in 2005 and compiles both sides of my family spanning over a thousand years of ancestors.
 On paper, it measures 36" × 175" and was composed by hand in Adobe Illustrator.
 To accompany the 1,774 names, I added maps, a timeline, and narratives to provide a broader understanding of time and place.
-It is typeset in Neue Frutiger LT, a compact sans-serif typeface with efficiency and clarity.
-Freight, a serif by GarageFonts, is used for the narratives and map labels.
+It is mostly typeset in Neue Frutiger Pro Condensed, a compact sans-serif typeface with high efficiency and clarity.
+H&Co Quarto, a Dutch-inspired display serif, is used for the narratives, family names, and titling, and H&Co Decimal is used for map labels.
 These typefaces were chosen for their modernity and weight range and their ability to evoke a classical yet sensible aesthetic.

 Two families on this tree — the Taylors and the Morgans — trace back to ancient times.
 The dependability of the information beyond the break points is anyone’s guess.
-My confidence in any line drops at about twenty generations.
-In the case of the Welsh ancestors who date to the Iron Age, sources connect kings to mythological creatures when genealogy and folklore commingle.
-For the French lines that connect to Rollo, Viking and first ruler of Normandy, it seems almost convenient that the research ends with such a prominent figure.
-On the other hand, twenty generations calculates to about one million ancestors, and forty to one trillion, meaning that connections to the Vikings, French royalty, or kings of pre-historic Britain actually seems less far fetched.
+My confidence in any line drops beyond twenty generations, hence the layout separation.
+In the case of the Morgan ancestors who date to the Iron Age, sources connect kings to mythological creatures when genealogy and folklore commingle.
+For the Taylor lines that connect to Rollo, Viking and first ruler of Normandy, it seems almost convenient that the research ends with such a prominent figure.
+On the other hand, twenty generations calculates to about one million ancestors — forty to one trillion — meaning that connections to Vikings, French royalty, and kings of pre-historic Britain actually seems less far-fetched.

 Typography & Illustration